Nekitos/students/README.md

 Students
 ========

-Simple DataBase that contain students.
+A simple system for database management students.